This is the multi-page printable view of this section. Click here to print.

 1TXD0Transmit data to USB

-2LEDOnboard red LED
+2LEDOnboard blue LED

 3RXD0Receive data from USB